GMOD/jbconnect/docs/features.rst

 .. _jbs-features:

-JBServer is a server/analysis framework for JBrowse and has the following features:
+JBConnect is a server/analysis framework for JBrowse and has the following features:

 +------------------------------------------------------------------------------------+
 | `Sails JS <http://sailsjs.org>`_ - `NodeJS <http://nodejs.org>`_/Expressed-based   |